bentbot/Sync-Nameservers/README.md

 1.
  - Setup a cronjob to run each & every minute throughout the day.
  - Point it to the absolute path of the `update_dns.sh` script in this repository.

- -`
+ `
      [user@localhost]$ pwd ./dnsupdate.sh
      [root@localhost]$ sudo crontab -e
      * * * * * /srv/scripts/dnsupdate.sh > /dev/null 2>&1
-     crontab: installing new crontab`
+     crontab: installing new crontab
+`

 2.
  - Open the file `./namedotcomapi/autoip.php` and change the needed configuration variables.